The symptom

 Where this fits

-This is the BUILD pillar’s near-term unlock.
-Most engagements start here or with Sales & Systems.
+Most projects start here or with Sales & Systems.
 If the workflow is novel enough that there’s no off-the-shelf tool, it usually graduates into Product Development.

 Who this is for